paulmowat/paulmowat.github.io/data/blog/resolve-github-action-gh006-protected-branch-update-failed.md

           token: ${{ secrets.BUILD_SVC_PAT }}
 ```

+This will let you configure branch protection and let the [rush change](https://rushjs.io/pages/commands/rush_change/) version bump branch be committed.

 Now this workaround isn't perfect.
-Your basically creating a admin user to do the build and allowing that user to push to the protected branch.
+You are basically creating a admin user to do the build, and allowing that user to push to the protected branch.

-It means you can't set the 'Include Administrators' branch protection rule, therefore your admins can still push.
-It does however stop any other developers being able to push to the branch.
+This means you can't set the `Include Administrators` branch protection rule, therefore your other admins can still push directly and bypass branch protection.
+It does however stop any other non-admin developers being able to push directly to the branch.
+For our needs it was a suitable solution.